Joberman/process_sat/README.txt

   --outFuncAttrs name1:value1 name2:value2
   	REQUIRED: YES
 	DEFAULT: N/A
-	- The attributes required for the chosen output function.
-	  Must have all required attributes for that output function.
-  	  The required parameters for each projection are listed
-	  above.
+	- The attributes required for the chosen output function specified somehow.
+Can be either supplied by the filetype or specified by the user.
+When the user and filetype both supply output function attributes, the filetype takes precedence.
+The "_generic" filetypes are supplied to allow complete control of all output function attributes if desired.
+	- To see which attributes are supplied by which filetypes, see the documentation for the --filetype flag above
 	- If one of the "value" elements contains whitespace, enclose the entire name:value pair in double quotes.
 For example: the:full_monty  	     <- okay